Ye Xuanning

-Ye Xuanning (叶选宁 (葉選寧, Yè Xuǎnníng, Yeh Hsuan-ning); October 1938 – 10 July 2016) was a Chinese politician, general and businessman.
+Ye Xuanning (叶选宁 (葉選寧, Yè Xuǎnníng, Yeh Hsuan-ning); October 1938 – 10 July 2016) was a Chinese official, general and businessman.

 Early life and education

-Ye was born in British Hong Kong in October 1938, the son of Ye Jianying, a Communist general, Marshal of the People's Liberation Army, and Zeng Xianzhi, a descendant of Zeng Guoquan and a Standing Committee member of the 4th and 5th Chinese People's Political Consultative Conference.
+Ye was born in British Hong Kong in October 1938, the son of Ye Jianying, a Chinese Communist Party (CCP) general, Marshal of the People's Liberation Army, and Zeng Xianzhi, a descendant of Zeng Guoquan and a Standing Committee member of the 4th and 5th Chinese People's Political Consultative Conference.
 Ye Xuanning was raised in his maternal grandmother's home, in Heye Town of Shuangfeng County, in Hunan province.
 In 1950, he relocated to Beijing, living with his father.
 He attended The High School Affiliated To Beijing Normal University and Beijing 101 High School.
-In 1958, he entered Harbin Institute of Military Engineering (now Harbin Engineering University), where he studied alongside Zhang Yanzhong (张延忠 (張延忠); son of Zhang Dingcheng, Procurator-General of the Supreme People's Procuratorate) and Wang Xing (王兴 (王興); son of Wang Ruofei, Member of the ruling Communist Party's Central Committee), after which he transferred to Beijing Institute of Technology due to poor health.
+In 1958, he entered Harbin Institute of Military Engineering (now Harbin Engineering University), where he studied alongside Zhang Yanzhong (张延忠 (張延忠); son of Zhang Dingcheng, Procurator-General of the Supreme People's Procuratorate) and Wang Xing (王兴 (王興); son of Wang Ruofei, Member of the ruling CCP's Central Committee), after which he transferred to Beijing Institute of Technology due to poor health.